denlukas/IAV_Classification/README.md

 # or
 uv run app ml train --dataset all_traces_norm_imputation_without_background_train_val.tsv --run-name DIOR_SS13 --seed 132 --fold 4 --patience 0
 # select the created _train_val.tsv file and also provide a run name and use the same seed and fold as during create-test-set
-# Now you monitor the training and validation of the train file on MLflow
+# Now you can monitor the training and validation of the train file on MLflow
 # --patience 0 means that early stopping is deactivated and the training will last 1000 epochs
 ```
 During training it is important to choose a model that generalizes well on the validation set.